 Today we’re cycling out of town to visit a famous bamboo craftsman at Taboo Bamboo workshop.
 Tan is a creative third generation master bamboo carver who can make virtually anything out of bamboo; including bicycles, his entire house, and a fully functional electric car!
-After our visit, we ride our bikes up and over the huge 1.5 km Cua Dai Bridge to explore a fishing community tucked away on the far side of the river.
+After our visit we ride the bikes up and over the huge 1.5 km Cua Dai Bridge to explore a fishing community tucked away on the far side of the river.

 Oh great, now I’m also in need of paramedics to help remove my jaw from the floor!
 W.T.F. lady, are you a for real pharmacist or have you just been brought in to do the dusting!
 Sensing my patience disassembling, Christine comes to the rescue by mentioning the actual drug name.
-This produces a better result, and after inspecting the next array of items presented, we spot one with a label that actually says, among other things, muscle relaxant.
+This produces a better result, and inspecting the next array of items presented, we spot one with a label that actually says, among other things, muscle relaxant.
 Bingo; I’ll take the box!

 Tonight, after consuming the pills, I have the most bizarre collection of dreams, which kind of reminds me of the early seventies.
 Ah yes, Vietnam; you are always an adventure package waiting to be unwrapped!

-This village is sort of a living art gallery painted on many house exteriors, with the artworks forming an unexpected explosion of vibrant colors depicting portraits of local faces and scenes from everyday Vietnamese life.
+This village is sort of a living art gallery painted on many house exteriors, with the artworks forming an unexpected explosion of vibrant colors, depicting portraits of local faces and scenes from everyday Vietnamese life.
 Exploring about on foot divulges additional splashy murals on houses located in tiny alleyways trailing down to a quiet beach smothered in traditional fishing boats beached on the sand.

 Danang is our last stop of the day, and we briefly stroll along My Khe Beach; formerly known as China Beach back when it was a hangout of American soldiers for in-country R&R during the war.
 Today, the beach has morphed from soldiers to sunbathers and skyscrapers.
 It’s too busy for our liking, so we head into the bowels of the city in search of a dead chicken in peanut sauce and a cold beer to wash it down.

 It is the lunar full moon and Lantern Festival tonight, so after a medicinal tipple at the Hill Station Bar, we saunter into the flickering festivities of old town.
-Randomly distributing the last of a bag of plastic dinosaurs I’ve brought from home, we enjoy the great reactions and giggles of the little recipients.
+Randomly distributing a bag of plastic dinosaurs I’ve brought from home, we enjoy the great reactions and giggles of the little recipients.

-There is an inspiring local couple who’ve been together for over 70 years supposedly living in the organic vegetable village of Tra Que.
+There is an inspiring local couple who’ve been together for over 70 years supposedly living somewhere in the organic vegetable village of Tra Que.
 However, many times during our stay we’ve been unsuccessful in our search for them.
 Today is our last day, but with the flight not leaving until later this afternoon, we have a few spare hours and decide to cycle about in one last attempt to locate them.

 I’ve brought a picture of the couple with me to help with the search.
 Pumping pedals for distance and people for directions, we’re finally pointed in the direction of a dirt road where the couple is said to reside.
-With luck on our side, we suddenly spot the paddy-hatted duo sitting on a house porch, and dismount to exchange a few pleasantries with the delightful couple.
+With luck on our side we suddenly spot the paddy-hatted duo sitting on a house porch, and dismount to exchange a few pleasantries with the delightful couple.

 The inspirational couple have become living history books for the young people in Hoi An, and still live peacefully in the exact same village where they were born, doing what they have done all their lives; tending their beloved organic vegetable garden every single day.